 INTERMEDIATE SALLA DISEASE

 The severity of intermediate Salla disease can vary greatly from one individual to another.
 Only a handful of people with intermediate Salla disease have been reported in the medical literature.
-The symptoms are similar to ISSD and Salla disease, but less severe than ISSD and more severe than Salla disease.
+The symptoms are similar to those of ISSD and Salla disease, but less severe than ISSD and more severe than Salla disease.

 Free sialic acid storage disorders are caused by mutations of the SLC17A5 gene.
 The mutations are inherited in an autosomal recessive fashion.
-Genetic diseases are determined by the combination of genes for a particular disorder that are on the DNA received from the father and the mother.

 Recessive genetic disorders occur when an individual inherits an abnormal gene for the same disease from each parent.
-If an individual receives one normal gene and one abnormal gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+If an individual receives one normal gene and one abnormal gene for the disease, the person will be a carrier for the disease, but will not show symptoms.
 The risk for two carrier parents to both pass a defective gene and, therefore, have an affected child is 25 percent with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50 percent with each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for that particular disease is 25 percent.
 The risk is the same for males and females.

 The SLC17A5 gene is located on the long arm of chromosome 6 (6q14-q15).
-Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
+Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual as DNA.
 Human cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, “chromosome 6q14-q15” refers to bands 14-15 on the long arm of chromosome 6.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.

 Free sialic acid storage disorders affect males and females in equal numbers.
 The exact incidence of these disorders in the general population is unknown.
 Salla disease has been reported in more than 150 individuals, most from Finland and Sweden.
 Free sialic acid storage diseases may go misdiagnosed or undiagnosed, making it difficult to determine their true frequency in the general population.

-A diagnosis of a free sialic acid storage disorder may be suspected based upon identification of characteristic symptoms.
+A diagnosis of a free sialic acid storage disorder may be suspected based upon identification of characteristic signs and symptoms.
 A diagnosis may be confirmed by a thorough clinical evaluation, a detailed patient history (including family history) and specialized tests that detect elevated levels of free sialic acid in certain cells and tissues or in urine.

 Diagnosis before birth (prenatally) is possible through chorionic villus sampling (CVS).
 During CVS, fetal tissue samples are removed and enzyme tests (assays) are performed on cultured tissue cells (fibroblasts) and/or white blood cells (leukocytes) to detect elevated levels of free sialic acid.